ying-tang/help-documentation/_heat/Getting_Started_With_Heat.md

 openstack stack show <stack name>

 ```
-and you can "update" existing stacks by changing the contents of the file and then running
+and you can "update" existing stacks by changing the contents of the file and then running an update command:

 ```
 openstack stack update -t <template file> <stack name>